ReachFive/identity-android-sdk/README.md

 </resources>
 ```

-And into `AndroidManifest.xml` add these lines
+Add these lines into `AndroidManifest.xml`

 ```xml
 <meta-data